omercikayse/weather-forecast-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Weather Forecast App
-    * Used to API from https://openweathermap.org/api in this project
+    * Used to API from https://openweathermap.org/api in this project.
     * Used MaterializeCss for CSS in this project.

 ## Available Scripts